 Ellen discovered her love of crafting stories at a young age when, in the first grade, she wrote a poem about all of her favorite things.
-She is the author of several award-winning picture books and the content coordinator and writer for two monthly magazines.
+She is the author of several award-winning picture books and the content coordinator and writer for two monthly magazines, as well as a freelance writer and blogger.
+She also has a background in economics and marketing.
 Books, healthy cooking, labyrinths, spiritual growth, classical music, travel, and being a mom top the list of passions for this well-rounded, creative soul.
-Also, with a background in economics and marketing, Ellen enjoys learning about successful people and what makes them tick.
+Ellen enjoys learning about successful people and what makes them tick.

 As a Story Terrace writer, Ellen interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 The Garage Sale